Yegiyan/Him/README.md

 # Him
-A modification of Minecraft that adds a faithful recreation of its oldest myth.
+A modification of Minecraft that adds a faithful recreation of its single oldest myth.
 Further information will be provided in the future.
 Currently in development.